Unconventional bosonization of chiral quantum wires coupled through a point-contact driven out of equilibrium: BOSONIZATION SCHEME

 Since $[\rho_{R}(x),\rho_{L}(x^{'})] = 0$ and $[\rho_{\nu}(x),\rho_{\nu}(x^{'})] = \nu \frac{i}{2 \pi}\delta^{'}(x-x^{'})$, fermion anticommutation relations are satisfied when $x \neq x^{'}$ at the level of operators even for this modified Fermi-Bose correspondence seen in Eq.(\ref{ncbt}).
 For $x = x^{'}$, however, the correct anticommutation relations are only recovered at the level of correlation functions.
 One should note that the NCBT ansatz in Eq.\ref{ncbt} is not a strict operator identity but merely a mnemonic to get the correlation functions.
+It has been shown in previous works that the non-chiral bosonization technique (NCBT) can be used to obtain the most singular parts of the Green's functions of interacting Luttinger liquids with impurities exactly \cite{das2019nonchiral}.
+The series expansion of the NCBT Green's functions in powers of fermion-fermion interaction strength matches term by term with standard fermionic perturbation theory (most singular terms).
+It has also been shown that the NCBT Green's functions with forward scattering between fermions satisfy the (most singular parts of the) exact Schwinger-Dyson equations \cite{das2019nonchiral}.
+These results settle any suspicion the reader may have that this formalism is mere phenomenology.

-The are several terms that can possibly contribute to the evaluation of the two-point function.
+There are several terms that can possibly contribute to the evaluation of the two-point function.
 These are listed below: \begin{widetext}

 \end{widetext} These terms are evaluated using a version of the cumulant expansion (Baker-Campbell-Haussdorff formula).